Doctor of Nursing Practice Degree Program

 Can I transfer any prior courses/credits into the DNP degree program?

 Chamberlain does not accept transfer of credit toward the didactic courses to protect the integrity of our CCNE-accredited DNP program.
 We will review and consider hours earned in your MSN degree program for transfer of credit towards the practicum credit and hour requirement.
-If you are a Chamberlain graduate seeking a DNP degree, now you can add an advanced degree AND up to an additional 6% savings to your professional achievements when you apply.
-Speak with an admission representative to help you understand your transfer credit and tuition requirements.
+If you are a Chamberlain graduate seeking a DNP degree, now you can add an advanced degree AND save up to 20% on tuition with our alumni tuition rate.
+Speak with an enrollment representative to help you understand your transfer credit and tuition requirements.